Resources for Youth-Serving Providers

 • June 23-25, 2026: National School-Based Health Care Conference hosted by the School-Based Health Alliance (Washington, D.C.)

 • The National School-Based Health Care Conference is an opportunity to connect with hundreds of health care professionals, education professionals, youth, and advocates from across the country.
 Conference attendees will explore the innovative ways SBHCs serve their students and families in rural, urban, and suburban schools and communities by promoting wellness and health equity through engaging communities and fostering partnerships.
-The Call for Abstracts is open until November 21.

 • October 23, 2026Save the date for WA SBHA’s 2026 Student Health Summit in Wenatchee, WA.